janschill/uni-software_architecture/reconstruction/schi/report/report.md

     return commit_counts
 ```

-This function `count_file_modifications_simple` will count occurences of a file in the commit history, giving a good overview of the number of times a file has been changed over its history.
+This function `count_file_modifications_simple` will count occurrences of a file in the commit history, giving a good overview of the number of times a file has been changed over its history.
 This implementation has the problem that it does not differentiate between, pure changes, deletion or additions of files.
-In order to handle these cases the modification object gives access to: `old_path` and `new_path`.
+In order to handle these cases, the modification object gives access to: `old_path` and `new_path`.

 ```python
 # cc = {